Eye of Horus Tattoos

-The Eye of Horus can also represent healing.
+The Eye of Horus can also represent improving yourself.

-This would be an excellent choice for someone who has conquered, or is currently battling an illness.
+This would be an excellent choice for someone who has overcome a difficulty.

-As with many eye symbols in the spiritual or occult world, an Eye of Horus tattoo can also be a protective symbol.
+As with many eye symbols in the spiritual world, an Eye of Horus tattoo can also be a protective symbol.

-The Eye of Horus is a very powerful symbol to have by your side when you want to rise above someone who cut you down.
+The Eye of Horus is a very powerful symbol to have by your side when you want to rise above your nemesis.

-Eye of Horus tattoos can be executed in many ways.
+Eye of Horus tattoos can be done in many ways.

-They are typically all black, though sometimes people incorporate a realistic eye portrait into the design, which can be a very striking contrast to the simplicity of the bold lines.
+They are typically all black, though sometimes people incorporate a realistic eye portrait into the design, which can be a strong contrast to the simplicity of the bold lines.